jhu-bids/TermHub/docs/developer.md

 5. Click "SSH" at the top.

 ##### Backend not working but logs not helpful?
 It may be that the app has run out of memory.
 In https://portal.azure.com there is a way to check memory usage.
+You can find this by opening the "App Service" ([example: develop](https://portal.azure.com/#@live.johnshopkins.edu/resource/subscriptions/fe24df19-d251-4821-9a6f-f037c93d7e47/resourceGroups/jh-termhub-webapp-rg/providers/Microsoft.Web/sites/termhub/slots/dev/appServices)
+) and selecting "App Service Plan" ([example: develop](https://portal.azure.com/#@live.johnshopkins.edu/resource/subscriptions/fe24df19-d251-4821-9a6f-f037c93d7e47/resourceGroups/JH-TERMHUB-WEBAPP-RG/providers/Microsoft.Web/serverfarms/ASP-JHTERMHUBWEBAPPRG-8dbf/webHostingPlan)
+).
 If it looks like it's maxed and/or of the logs say something about no memory, try increasing the memory to see if that solves.
 If the memory must be increased, let a BIDS administrator (e.g. Tricia) know.

 ### Versioning
 #### Semantic versioning